VFA-81

 Strike Fighter Squadron 81 (VFA-81), also known as the "Sunliners", is a United States Navy F/A-18E Super Hornet strike fighter squadron stationed at Naval Air Station Oceana.
-They are a part of Carrier Air Wing One, their radio callsign is Inferno, and their tail code is AB.
+They are currently assigned to Carrier Air Wing 1.
 Their mission is to conduct prompt and sustained combat operations from the sea.
 The squadron was originally designated VA-66 on 1 July 1955, was redesignated VF-81 the same day, redesignated VA-81 on 1 July 1959, and finally redesignated VFA-81 on 4 February 1988.

 Insignia and nickname

-The squadron was originally called Crusaders and their first insignia was approved by Chief of Naval Operations on December 16, 1955.
+The squadron was originally called Crusaders and their first insignia was approved by Chief of Naval Operations on 16 December 1955.
 The original insignia was a black cougar on a light blue background.

 On 21 November 1963, the squadron was renamed the Sunliners and a new insignia was approved consisting of a black background with the international orange "Sun Dial" design.
 They also adopted the motto "Anytime, Anyplace" at this time.

-When the squadron was redesignated VFA, a modification to the current design was made on March 30, 1988.
+When the squadron was redesignated VFA, a modification to the current design was made on 30 March 1988.